Pathways to Apprenticeship

 - Upon graduation, students can begin full-time employment without interruption to their apprenticeship training.

-- Students attend a college or other training provider to fulfill the in-school portion of their apprenticeship training at specific times scheduled by the Ministry of Advanced Education and Skills Development (MAESD) Training Consultant.
+- Students attend a college or other training provider to fulfill the in-school portion of their apprenticeship training at specific times scheduled by the Ministry of Training, Colleges and Universities (MTCU) Training Consultant.

 Dual Credit Programs

 Students enrolled in dual credit programs participate in apprenticeship training and post-secondary courses, earning dual credits that count toward both their high school diploma, post-secondary diploma and degree or apprenticeship certification.
 Students who need learning opportunities outside of high school would benefit from a college or apprenticeship experience.
 Students have the opportunity to:

 - Earn high school credits while studying at a local college or taking apprenticeship training.